payu-india/CMS-Chatbot/reference/Collect Payment/v2_payment_seamless_integration/index.md

 > 📘 Reference:
 >
-> To handle redirect URLs (surl and furl), refer to [Handling the Redirect URLs](https://docs.payu.in/v1/docs/handling-the-redirect-urls).
+> To handle redirect URLs (surl and furl), refer to <Anchor label="Handling the Redirect URLs" target="_blank" href="https://docs.payu.in/v1/docs/handling-the-redirect-urls">Handling the Redirect URLs</Anchor>.

 You can get the **Try It** experience for the following payment modes: